TychoTeam/prc.api-py/README.md

 pip install prc.api
 ```

-The package has been tested on Python `v3.8` or greater.
+The package has been tested on Python `v3.8+`.
 It may not work on older versions.